 Interest rates on UK savings accounts saw a rapid rise in 2023, after the base rate peaked at its highest level since 2008, and it was a similar story in mainland Europe, with savings rates gradually increasing in 2023 following eight long years of ECB-set negative interest rates.

-Since then, we’ve seen savings rates in the UK slowly fall again, and the base rate was cut to 4.5% in February 2025.
+We’ve seen savings rates in the UK slowly fall again since then, with the base rate cut to 4% in August 2025.
 So, what’s next for the UK?
 We look at the savings rate forecast for the rest of 2025 and beyond.

 Savings rates in the UK are linked to the base rate, set by the Bank of England (BoE)